 Text Categorization

 If you're looking for an AI-assist when it comes to classifying your text data, but still want some flexibility to refine and edit with a human eye, you can use Displayr AI text categorization.
-The built-in categorization tool allows you to utilize AI to help create themes and classify your text data, while still enabling to you create and modify themes and edit and refine the classification.
+The built-in categorization tool allows you to utilize AI to help create themes and classify your text data while enabling you to create and modify themes and edit and refine the classification.
 For details on how to do this, go to How to Classify Text Data.

-If you instead want to leave text categorization AI's hands, select the text variable in the Data Sources tree, hover, and click + > AI > Text Categorization.
+If you instead want to leave text categorization completely in AI's hands, select the text variable in the Data Sources tree, hover, and click + > Custom Code AI > Text.
 From there, enter a Prompt, click Calculate, and let AI do the rest.

 In the example below, I have a text variable "Q6" that contains reasons why respondents would or would not purchase a new burger concept.
-I used AI > Text Categorization and prompted it to create the top 10 themes based on the text responses.
-The AI-generated themes are shown in the right column (ai.variable):
+I used + > Custom Code AI > Text and prompted it to create 10 themes based on the text responses.
+The AI-generated themes are shown in the right column (ai_custom_variable):

 You can use the Prompt for more specific theme creation.
 For best results, your prompts need to be clear, specific, and concise, providing context when necessary.